MantisLords/Mantis/README.md

 TeX-Files then can be referenced from your Main-TeX-File.
 Which in turn can be edited and then complied via the TeXiFy-Plugin.

 To work with the library you need the Mantis.Core package.
-You need to restore your nuget package.
-You get a prompt which asks you to authenticate.
-The credentials are:
+To install it you need the correct github access token.
+You have to ask the owner to send you the correct nuget.config file.
+After inserting the nuget.config file in your project you will receive a prompt asking for your credentials:
-- UserName: MantisLords
+- Username: MantisLords
-- Password: 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
+- Password: (You have to copy the password in the nuget.config file.
+It is the token starting with "ghp_...")

+Now you can restore your packages.

 Examples coming soon